-- 1. If the conditions which the application for a Community trade mark must satisfy have been fulfilled and if the period referred to in Article 39 (7)32 has expired, the application shall be published to the extent that it has not been refused pursuant to Article 38. - 2.
-Where, after publication, the application is refused under Article 38, the decision that it has been refused shall be published upon becoming final.
+- Article 40.
+Publication of the application - 1.
+If the conditions which the application for a Community trade mark must satisfy have been fulfilled and if the period referred to in Article 39 (6) has expired, the application shall be published to the extent that it has not been refused pursuant to Articles 37 and 38. - 2.
+Where, after publication, the application is refused under Articles 37 and 38, the decision that it has been refused shall be published upon becoming final.

-OBSERVATIONS BY THIRD PARTIES AND OPPOSITION
+SECTION 4.
+OBSERVATIONS BY THIRD PARTIES AND OPPOSITION →

+• Article 41.
 Observations by third parties

-- 1. Following the publication of the Community trade mark application, any natural or legal person and any group or body representing manufacturers, producers, suppliers of services, traders or consumers may submit to the Office written observations, explaining on which grounds under Article 7, in particular, the trade mark shall not be registered ex officio.
+- Following the publication of the Community trade mark application, any natural or legal person and any group or body representing manufacturers, producers, suppliers of services, traders or consumers may submit to the Office written observations, explaining on which grounds under Article 7, in particular, the trade mark shall not be registered ex officio.
 They shall not be parties to the proceedings before the Office. - 2.
 The observations referred to in paragraph 1 shall be communicated to the applicant who may comment on them.

-Article 42 Opposition
+• Article 42.
+Opposition